kailash-manasarovar/statement/docs/timeline/2023/april.md

 - I think of this again and again throughout 2023 and 2024.
 - I feel it cannot be wistful, meaningless mind dithering.
 - I'm writing it all down now; everything that comes back to me, and at the perfect moment too.
+It feels like something outside us has been orchestrating everything.

 ## Back in chamber music class